jonnii/rfcs/docs/_decisions/20170112-an-rfc-process.md

 we're still having problems communicating and recording decisions.
 This RFC outlines a GitHub based RFC (request for comments) process to help.

-> tl;dr - write down decisions in markdown and open a pull request

 ## Motivation

 The main motivation for us needing a process is that we have **three regional